 "Uh, yeah sure," said Nate.
 "She lives up at Greenfeld's place right?"

 "Oh great," muttered Dexter.
-"That sounds like a good idea, let's all go up to the creepy house on top of the hill to ask the creepy guy who lives there why his granddaughter isn't in school today."
+"That sounds like a great idea, let's all go up to the creepy house on top of the hill to ask the creepy guy who lives there why a girl we've just met isn't in school today."

 "Shut up, Dex," said Nate, slapping him on the arm.
 "We'll meet you at pupil reception after last lesson," he told me.